Here's How Your Trade The Kroger Co. (KR) Aggressively Right Now

 Sponsored

-The average price from analysts is $46.41, which is -$2.34 below the current price.
-KR currently public float of 730.41M and currently shorts hold a 4.44% ratio of that float.
-Today, the average trading volume of KR was 7.53M shares.
+The average price from analysts is $46.00, which is $1.95 above the current price.
+KR currently public float of 730.41M and currently shorts hold a 4.07% ratio of that float.
+Today, the average trading volume of KR was 7.75M shares.

 KR’s Market Performance

-KR stocks went down by -2.85% for the week, with a monthly jump of 9.65% and a quarterly performance of 18.62%, while its annual performance rate touched 38.04%.
-The volatility ratio for the week stands at 2.61% while the volatility levels for the past 30 days are set at 2.61% for The Kroger Co..
-The simple moving average for the period of the last 20 days is 2.21% for KR stocks with a simple moving average of 15.93% for the last 200 days.
+KR stocks went down by -7.35% for the week, with a monthly drop of -2.77% and a quarterly performance of 9.52%, while its annual performance rate touched 26.00%.
+The volatility ratio for the week stands at 3.08% while the volatility levels for the past 30 days are set at 2.89% for The Kroger Co..
+The simple moving average for the period of the last 20 days is -7.54% for KR stocks with a simple moving average of 5.20% for the last 200 days.

 Analysts’ Opinion of KR

-Many brokerage firms have already submitted their reports for KR stocks, with BofA Securities repeating the rating for KR by listing it as a “Neutral.”
-The predicted price for KR in the upcoming period, according to BofA Securities is $52 based on the research report published on January 19th of the current year 2022.
+Many brokerage firms have already submitted their reports for KR stocks, with Citigroup repeating the rating for KR by listing it as a “Sell.”
+The predicted price for KR in the upcoming period, according to Citigroup is $42 based on the research report published on January 28th of the current year 2022.

+Wells Fargo, on the other hand, stated in their research note that they expect to see KR reach a price target of $42.
+The rating they have provided for KR stocks is “Underweight” according to the report published on January 25th, 2022.

-UBS gave a rating of “Neutral” to KR, setting the target price at $48 in the report published on December 03rd of the previous year.
+BofA Securities gave a rating of “Neutral” to KR, setting the target price at $52 in the report published on January 19th of the current year.

-Volatility was left at 2.61%, however, over the last 30 days, the volatility rate increased by 2.61%, as shares surge +10.44% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +12.36% upper at present.
+Volatility was left at 2.89%, however, over the last 30 days, the volatility rate increased by 3.08%, as shares sank -3.70% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +4.27% upper at present.

-During the last 5 trading sessions, KR fell by -2.85%, which changed the moving average for the period of 200-days by +26.31% in comparison to the 20-day moving average, which settled at $46.92.
-In addition, The Kroger Co. saw 5.44% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, KR fell by -7.35%, which changed the moving average for the period of 200-days by +16.89% in comparison to the 20-day moving average, which settled at $46.93.
+In addition, The Kroger Co. saw -3.95% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading